 Choosing the right path

-The BlackBerry 10 Native SDK offers two options for bringing your Qt apps over to BlackBerry 10: you can port your existing Qt widget or Qt Quick app directly using Core Native, or you can rebuild or modify your existing app using Cascades.
+The BlackBerry 10 Native SDK offers two options for bringing your Qt apps over to BlackBerry 10: you can port your existing Qt widget or Qt Quick app directly using core native APIs, or you can rebuild or modify your existing app using Cascades.
 Since Qt is fully supported on BlackBerry 10 you can port an existing Qt app while only making minor changes to your application.
 If you are interested in getting your Qt app up and running quickly, a direct port is likely your best bet.
 If you're looking for a rich BlackBerry 10 user experience and deep integration with the platform, Cascades is the framework for you.
 Cascades is built on a subset of Qt libraries and adds a rich UI framework that lets you create a signature BlackBerry 10 experience.
 For more information on Cascades, check out the Cascades documentation.

-Using Qt as a part of Core Native
+Using Qt as a part of core native

-An app with only a few UI elements
+You have an app with only a few UI elements

-Maximize reuse of Qt code
+You want to maximize reuse of your Qt code

 Rebuilding or modifying your Qt app using Cascades

 The following scenarios describe some instances where choosing to port your application to Cascades might be the path for you.

 You have an app that uses standard Qt Quick or Qt widget UI components